wmcdonald404/ee-sandbox/README.md

 # ee-sandbox
 Messing about with Ansible Execution Environments and Github Actions.

-This is intended to outline the process to:
-1. Prepare an environment to run `ansible-builder` in order to...
-2. First build a baseline execution environment (EE) with the bare minimum `ansible-core` and `ansible-runner` and then...
-3. Then build an Azure-specific EE on top of that baseline, with the `azure.azcollection` and `azure-cli` in order to provide a suitable environment for `ansible-runner` targeting Azure
-4. Test `ansible-runner` invoking the execution environment
-5. Wrap the process into a Github actions (GHA) pipeline

 First we'll walk through the manual steps, end-to-end, to understand the process to automate.
-Then we'll demonstrate the same workflow but in an automated GHA pipeline.
+Then we'll demonstrate the same workflow but in an automated Github Actions workflow.

+This is will document the process to:
+1. Manually prepare a demonstration environment to run `ansible-builder`
+2. Manually build a baseline execution environment (EE) with the bare minimum `ansible-core` and `ansible-runner`
+3. Push the resultant container image to a container registry
+4. Wrap the preceding steps in a Github Action workflow
+5. Extend the Github Action workflow to build an Azure-specific EE on top of that baseline EE, with the `azure.azcollection` and `azure-cli`.
+Providing a suitable environment for `ansible-runner` to target Azure

+Once a base EE workflow has been built and tested next we will outline the process to:
+1. Configure Azure federated credentials to allow Github Actions authentication to Azure using OIDC
+2. Test `ansible-runner` invoking the Azure EE execution environment

 ## Ubuntu Setup
 First setup a build environment.
 This is running on Ubuntu 22.04 running on WSL2 for convenience, but should be easily modifiable for other environments. `ansible-builder` requires an RPM-based container image like Fedora, CentOS Stream or RHEL UBI in order to build its EEs.
 - Update the apt cache